life4/deal/docs/details/recipes.md

 ## What can be contract

 You can use any logic inside the validator.
 However, thumb up rule is to keep contracts [pure](https://en.wikipedia.org/wiki/Pure_function) (without any side-effects, even logging).
 The main motivation for it is that some contracts can be partially executed by [linter](../basic/linter.md).

+## Permissive license

+Deal distributed under [MIT License](https://en.wikipedia.org/wiki/MIT_License) which is a permissive license with high [license compatibility](https://en.wikipedia.org/wiki/License_compatibility).
+However, Deal has [astroid](https://github.com/PyCQA/astroid) in the dependencies which is licensed under [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).
+While this license allows to be used in non-LGPL proprietary software too, it still can be not enough for some companies.
+So, if the legal department in your company forbids using LGPL libraries in transitive dependencies, you can freely remove `astroid` from the project dependencies before shipping it on the production.
+All CLI commands won't work anymore but runtime checks will.